esi-neuroscience/acme/doc/source/contributing.rst

 5. If everything looks fine, install ACME in "editable" mode.
-This creates a symlink to your local git repo in your environment's ``site-packages`` directory (so you can import acme is if it was statically installed via pip)
+This creates a symlink to your local git repo in your environment's ``site-packages`` directory (so you can import acme as if it was statically installed via pip)

    .. code-block:: shell